Honorary Research Fellows

 University of Cambridge

 Jeremy Green is Lecturer in International Politics at the University of Cambridge.
 Before beginning work at Cambridge he was a Lecturer in Politics in the School of Sociology, Politics and International Studies at the University of Bristol.
+Prior to that, he was a Postdoctoral Fellow at the Sheffield Political Economy Research Institute.
 His research interests are broadly concerned with political economy and international historical sociology.
 His doctoral thesis explored the way in which the dominant configuration of institutional power within Britain; the nexus between the City, Treasury and Bank of England, has been articulated within a broader context of Anglo-American development.
 During his postdoctoral studies, his research turned towards the global financial crisis of 2007/8 and its impact upon Britain’s socio-economic development, with particular regard to the political economy of finance and central banking.
 Jeremy is co-editor of the forthcoming Palgrave volume on The British Growth Crisis which is being published in the SPERI series.

 King’s College London